hanstananda/hoyolab-auto-daily/README.md

 5. You may trigger the check in manually and see if the messages got sent

+6. To let the bot notify you, add  a new repository <em>secret</em> named <code>DISCORD_USER</code> and put your Discord username as the value of the secrets.

 ## FAQ

 ### Is this safe?